What Does A Dragon Tattoo Symbolize?

 Tribal Dragon Tattoo Meaning

-Tribal tattoo style is a common way to tattoo a dragon and is one of the more trendy dragon styles right now.
+The tribal tattoo style is a common way to tattoo a dragon and is one of the more trendy dragon styles right now.

 The style shows a dragon with or without wings made up of just shapes or illustrated in a very basic way.